thibaultmg/thanos/docs/blog/2023-11-20-life-of-a-sample.md

 The Receive component is responsible for preparing data for object storage.
 Thanos adopts the TSDB (Time Series Database) data model, with some modifications, for its object storage.
 This involves aggregating samples over time to construct TSDB Blocks.

 These blocks are built by aggregating data over two-hour periods.
-The two-hour timeframe strikes a balance between timely data availability and manageable block sizes for efficient storage and retrieval.
 Once a block is ready, it's sent to the object storage, which is configured using the `--objstore.config` flag.
 This configuration is uniform across all components requiring object storage access.

 On restarts, the Receive component ensures data preservation by immediately flushing existing data to object storage, even if it doesn't constitute a full two-hour block.
 These partial blocks are less efficient but are later optimized by the compactor.